Out of office: The Wallpaper* editors’ picks of the week

 Tianna Williams, staff writer

-On the cusp of my friend spontaneously purchasing flights to Mexico, we celebrated at Viajante87.
+On the cusp of my friend spontaneously purchasing flights to Mexico, we celebrated with and evening of 'Vinyls by V87' at Viajante87.
 The Latin American listening bar is a hidden spot, a stone’s throw from Notting Hill Gate.
 ‘Viajante’ translates to ‘traveller’ in Spanish, reflecting the bar’s inspiration, which spans from Mexico down to Argentina, from Peru to Brazil.
 We were welcomed by Beatriz, who looked after us for the evening and explained the cocktail menu, divided into three sections: Be Courageous, Be Confident, and Be Curious.
 Naturally curious, I chose the latter – where you simply tell the bartender what you like, and they create a concoction bespoke to you.
 With drinks in hand, we enjoyed vinyls of Latin, Afro-international, instrumental jazz, funk, and soul while tucking into fresh guacamole and chips.

 A Shoreditch surprise